hpfs74/james-frontend/README.md

 * `npm install -g webpack webpack-dev-server karma protractor typescript`

 ### Using CX-Shared-Library

+> NOTE: March 2017 TG: replaced cx-grid with bootstrap 4 grid, recommended not to use it until fully stable

 Since we're going to use the cx-shared-library we will need to include the packages from that project so we need to follow the instructions